ColinJhEdwards/algo-data-notes/README.md

 - As mentioned above heaps are popular for implenting priority queues.
 So what is a priority queue?
   - A data structure where each element has a priority.
 Elements with a higher priority are served before elements with lower priorities.
   - Think of a queue at a bank, if a member walks in and has an appointment, even if there is already people in the queue, the member with the appointment will be pulled next
+  - Priority queues take advantage of how Heaps function, whether its a min or max heap the structure of the heap represents the priority.
+We compared the priority given to the node rather than the value and sort accordingly.

 ### Hash Tables